netscaler/netscaler-helm-charts/citrix-gslb-controller/README.md

 >
 > By default the chart installs the recommended [RBAC](https://kubernetes.io/docs/admin/authorization/rbac/) roles and role bindings.

-The command deploys Citrix Multi-Cluster Ingress controller on Kubernetes cluster with the default configuration.
+The command deploys Citrix GSLB controller on Kubernetes cluster with the default configuration.
 The [configuration](#configuration) section lists the mandatory and optional parameters that you can configure during installation.

 ### For Openshift:
-#### 1. Citrix Multi-Cluster Ingress Controller
+#### 1. Citrix GSLB Controller
 Add the service account named "mcingress-k8s-role" to the privileged Security Context Constraints of OpenShift:

    ```